 In searching for summer fun awesomeness on Pinterest, I came across this adorable post idea for “Sponge Bombs.”
 (Not Sponge Bob, which I inadvertently say EVERY.
 FREAKING.
 TIME.)
 Sponge Bombs are essentially cut-up colorful kitchen sponges, zip-tied together* in the middle, and moistened to become wet sponge “balls” to throw and play tag with.
 Sounds spectacularly awesome, am I right?
 I thought so, too!

-*Edit – I’m told you can use “ouchless” hair elastics to make these, too!
+*Edit – I’m told you can use “ouchless” hair elastics (like these) to make these, too!

-I was probably a little too excited about sending my husband to the store for sponges and zip ties, but my fun, craft-making self just couldn’t help it.
+I was probably a little too excited about sending my husband to the store for sponges and zip ties for this Sponge Bomb tutorial, but my fun, craft-making self just couldn’t help it.
 Like a kid at Christmas, I barely could contain myself when he returned home.
 “SPONGES AND ZIP TIES, YAY!”
 (I know, it’s okay to shake your head, I truly am a dork.)

 There I was, ripping open the packaging, with scissors in hand, only to discover the author of the above linked post didn’t really go into any specifics whatsoever about how to make the craft.
 D’oh!